Dynatrace-Dave-Mauney/Automation/GettingStarted.md

 # Getting Started

+By far, the easiest way to get started is to continue to "PyCharm Configuration (with git integration)".

+If you plan to work primarily in the PyCharm IDE, continue by following the steps under "PyCharm Configuration (without git integration)" or "PyCharm Configuration (with git integration)".

+If you plan to work primarily in the command line/terminal, continue by following the steps under "Command Line Configuration".

+## Common Configuration

 - Install Python
   - Download Python [here](https://www.python.org/downloads/)
+  - It is recommended to add the python folder to the path for Windows
   - Open a command prompt or terminal and execute the "py" command
   - Verify the version mentioned is the one you installed
   - Verify there is a ">>>" prompt indicating you are interacting with the Python terminal